How to Value an Insurance Agency in 2026

 These are not the same decision.
 Treat them separately.

-Why principals should get a formal valuation every 2-3 years regardless of sale intent.
+Get a formal valuation every two to three years regardless of sale intent.
 A formal valuation is a strategic instrument.
-It establishes the current number, identifies the factors holding the multiple down, and creates a benchmark for measuring whether your operational improvements are moving the needle.
-Cost is typically $15,000-$45,000 for a serious valuation.
-Strategic benefit is materially larger.
+It establishes the current number, identifies the factors holding the multiple down, and creates a benchmark for measuring whether operational improvements are moving the needle.

-How a formal valuation strengthens negotiating position.
+A recent formal valuation strengthens negotiating position.
 Buyers come in with their own analysis.
 Sellers without their own analysis are negotiating against the buyer’s number.
-Sellers with a recent formal valuation from a credible advisor are negotiating against a defended number.
+Sellers with a recent valuation from a credible advisor are negotiating against a defended number.
 The negotiation dynamic shifts accordingly.

-Pre-sale value-improvement actions and their typical impact.
-Eighteen-to-thirty-six months before sale, specific actions move multiples.
+Pre-sale value-improvement actions.
+Eighteen-to-thirty-six months before sale, specific actions can move multiples.
 Reducing producer concentration through hires or book transitions.
 Building systematization that reduces principal dependency.
 Cleaning up financials so add-backs are minimal and Q-of-E adjustments are small.
 Strengthening producer non-competes and employment agreements.
-Each of these is worth 0.25x to 1.0x in EBITDA multiple when executed cleanly.
-Stack three of them and the multiple impact is meaningful.
+These are the levers; how much each is worth depends on the agency’s specific profile and the buyer pool the seller is targeting.

 Conclusion

-Get a formal valuation now, regardless of whether you intend to sell in the next five years.
-The cost is small relative to the strategic clarity it produces.
+Get a formal valuation regardless of whether you intend to sell in the next five years.
 The number itself matters less than the diagnostic that produces it: which factors are holding your multiple down, which buyer categories your agency profile fits best, what eighteen-to-thirty-six months of focused improvement could be worth.
-The sellers who optimize outcomes are the sellers who treat valuation as an operating instrument, not a one-time pre-sale exercise.

 When the sale process begins, advisor selection becomes the next decision.
 Different advisors specialize in different buyer pools, deal sizes, and engagement models.
-Our comparison of the four major agency M&A advisors walks through how to pick the right one for your transaction profile.
+Our comparison of the four major agency M&A advisors walks through the selection framework.

 Affiliate disclosure: TheBindBrief receives referral fees from M&A advisory firms that work with subscribed agency principals.
 The advisor framework here is operator-perspective; advisor relationships do not dictate the comparative analysis.
 See our editorial standards page for full disclosure terms.